 C 6 NON-HOST ROLES

 6.1 Additional helpers are required to fulfil other roles at all League races.
 Clubs are to provide these extra helpers when asked to.
 Requests for these helpers will always be done in advance of the race.
-The total number of officials, over & above those designated as Chiefs, should include: Judges (2); Judges’ Recorders (2); Timekeepers (2); Timekeepers’ Recorders (2); Line Judges (2); Funnel Stewards (2); Disc Stewards (2); team envelope collector (1).
+The total number of officials, over & above those designated as Chiefs, should include: Judges (2); Judges’ Recorders (2); Timekeepers (2); Timekeepers’ Recorders (2); Line Judges (2) and Funnel Stewards (2).
+In addition, if Discs are used; Disc Stewards (2) and team envelope collector (1).

 6.2 A penalty of 200 points will be added to a club’s score for that race if they fail to provide such helpers when asked to.